But the world is changing for the better -- and catching up to a movement pioneered by Portlanders.

 Craft beer is worldwide now and other cities nip at our Birkenshod heels in the crucial best-beer-city-in-the-world race.

-Various Asian capitals -- Beijing, Bangkok, Tokyo -- all have thriving beer scenes.
+Various Asian capitals -- Beijing, Singapore, Tokyo -- all have thriving beer scenes.

 Even Asheville, North Carolina, which rather noisily voted itself Beer City USA a few years back, is now in the running for real with an impressive roster of local breweries and big new production breweries built by New Belgium, Oskar Blues and Sierra Nevada.